-Getting to Camden- Camden is has its own tube station, it’s on the Northern Line just above Euston Station and you can get there from either Northern Line tube line line (the northern line splits a lot), there’s also a station on the Overground line too called Camden Road which isn’t directly in the centre of where you want to be in Camden but it’s not far at all so if this station is easier for you then definitely go there.
+Camden has its own tube station, it’s on the Northern Line just above Euston Station.
+You can get there from either Northern Line tube line (the northern line splits a lot), there’s also a station on the Overground Line called Camden Road which isn’t directly in the centre of where you want to be in Camden but it’s not far at all so if this station is easier for you then definitely go there.

 The best time of day to get to Camden is 10:00-11:00 am because the markets in Camden Town are just opening but it’s not yet too busy.

 Camden High Street is the main road through Camden, so when you come out of the Camden tube station turn left onto Camden High Street.
 Here you’ll find quite a few high street shops but once you’ve gone down the road a bit you’ll soon come across the shops with the cool shop fronts so make sure you keep looking up.

 Very soon you’ll come across the Canal, if you aren’t from the UK and aren’t familiar with canals then it’s interesting to see the locks and if you’re lucky you might actually see the lock open in Camden to let a boat through!

 In front of you, you’ll also be able to see the famous Camden Lock sign on the bridge and Camden Market to the left of you.

-Now head into Camden Market and spend some time wandering the markets, and not just the food markets.
+Now head into Camden Town Market and spend some time wandering the markets, and not just the food markets.
 There’s a huge amount of clothes and accessories stalls too.
 There’s an inside area full of stalls and the outside areas wind all the way back.
-It’s a bit of a maze to be honest and I’m always so surprised just how big it is in there so just keep wandering and take any little walk way you fancy.
+It’s a bit of a maze, to be honest, and I’m always so surprised just how big it is in there so just keep wandering and take any little walkway you fancy.
 Remember to go down to the Stable Market too (this is where the horses were kept back when the railway ran through).